PetreVane/Micro-backend-app/README.md

 ## Micro-backend-app
 Backend system for an imaginary photo-backup app.

+ ## Notice: please [look here](https://github.com/PetreVane/orbsec-backend) to see an similar & improved version of this project

 It uses the Spring framework to illustrate an example of a backend system, built with the microservice-approach mindset.